-With regard to international cooperation, the bulk of support programmes are designed and implemented with the OFPPT (public VET provider) and the National Agency for the Promotion of Employment and Competencies (ANAPEC), which mediates between employers and jobseekers (Deau, 2021).
+With regard to international cooperation, the bulk of the support programmes are designed and implemented with the OFPPT (public VET provider) and the National Agency for the Promotion of Employment and Competencies (ANAPEC), which mediates between employers and jobseekers (Deau, 2021).
 In 2022, a significant reorganisation of ANAPEC was approved by its line ministry.

-ANAPEC is an active public service intermediary in the labour market and currently mainly implements four ALMPs: the Taehil programme aims to increase employability through training (238 600 beneficiaries between 2017 and 2019); the Idmaj programme supports the transition of young people from school to work through placements in companies (900 000 beneficiaries between 2016 and 2019); the Moukawalati programme supports self-employment through the creation of microenterprises (2 066 enterprises established and 3 656 jobs created in 2019 alone); and the Tahfiz programme aims to promote employment through incentives to enterprises and newly created associations (9 508 employees and 3 290 enterprises supported in 2019 - ILO, 2021).
+ANAPEC is an active public service intermediary in the labour market and at the present time mainly implements several active labour market policies (ALMPs): the Taehil programme aims to increase employability through training; the Idmaj programme supports the transition of young people from school to work through placements in companies; the Ana Moukawil programme supports self-employment through the creation of micro and small enterprises; and the Tahfiz programme aims to promote employment through incentives to enterprises and newly created associations.